jbisetto/npc-ai/src/tests/TESTING_GUIDELINES.md

 - Test proper mock usage

 ### 11. Version Control and Commits
+Before any commit, ALL existing tests must pass.
+The process is:

+1. Implement new tests for the current component
+2. Run the new component's tests to verify them
+3. Run ALL existing tests to ensure no regressions
-When all tests are passing for a component, the assistant will provide a commit message following this format:
+4. Only if all tests pass, the assistant will provide a commit message following this format:

 ```
 test(component): add tests for [component name]